k-hanawa/criteria_for_instance_based_explanation/README.md

-# Evaluation Criteria for Instance-based Explanation
+# Evaluation of Similarity-based Explanations

 Source code for [Evaluation of Similarity-based Explanations](https://openreview.net/forum?id=9uvhpyQwzM_), which will be presented at [ICLR 2021](https://iclr.cc/Conferences/2021).